drewschrauf/morphed/README.md

     // this should continue to work regardless of what happens to the DOM
     $myNode.on('click', 'button', function() {...});

-Some DOM elements are stateful and will lose their current value if they are rerendered.
+Some elements are stateful and will lose their current value if they are rerendered.
 The most obvious examples of this are form input controls.
 There are two things you can do here to work around this issue.
 The first is to add a `change` listener to the input and store the value yourself.
 This is a common (in fact, required) pattern in React and allows you to simply update the element with the real value on each render callback.
-If you don't want to add a host of callbacks for your inputs, you can tell Morphed to ignore any manipulations made to a particular element by adding the attribute `Morphed-ignore`.
+If you don't want to add a host of callbacks for your inputs, you can tell Morphed to ignore any manipulations made to a particular element by adding the attribute `morphed-ignore`.
 Any changes made in the render callback to an element with this attribute will not be reflected in the real DOM.
 All modifications to this element will need to be performed outside of the Morphed render callback.

 Due to the way morphdom works, jQuery animations will no longer work.
 Most of the time these animations can be replaced with CSS animations triggered by a class change.
-When you find yourself in a situation where this won't work and absoloutely must use a javascript animation, make sure you ignore the animated node with `Morphed-ignore`.
+When you find yourself in a situation where this won't work and absoloutely must use a javascript animation, make sure you ignore the animated node with `morphed-ignore`.
 Be aware, children of this node will be ignored too.

 ## Contribute